speak2debby/alx-frontend/README.md

-# Holberton School Web Front End
+# ALX Web Front End

-### Repository for the Holberton School Web Stack Specialization program.
+### Repository for the ALX School Web Stack Specialization program.
 This repository focuses on Frontend programming.
 Below is a brief description of the subdirectories contained in this repository.

 #### [0x00-html_advanced](./0x00-html_advanced)